jonnyhoeven/workshop/WORKSHOP.md

 - Try deleting the cat-app in the ArgoCD gui, and see what happens

-Argo cd notices that the cat-app is missing and will automatically recreate it
+Argo cd notices that the cat-app is missing and will automatically recreate/heal.

 - Edit [cat-app.Deployment.yaml](namespace/cat-app/cat-app.Deployment.yaml) and change the `replicas` to 3